CAP-CoT: Cycle Adversarial Prompt for Improving Chain of Thoughts in LLM Reasoning: Method

 \section{Method}

-We propose \textbf{CAP-CoT}, a {cycle-based} prompt optimization framework for CoT reasoning.
-As shown in Fig.~\ref{fig_main}, CAP-CoT uses three role agents, including a solver $G_S$, a challenger $G_C$, and a feedback agent $F$, all sharing the same LLM backbone but following different role prompts.
+We propose \textbf{\ac{CAP-CoT}}, a {cycle-based} prompt optimization framework for \ac{CoT} reasoning.
+As shown in Fig.~\ref{fig_main}, \ac{CAP-CoT} uses three role agents, including a solver $G_S$, a challenger $G_C$, and a feedback agent $F$.
+All roles share the same \ac{LLM} backbone $G_\theta$ and differ in their role prompts and input context.
+The symbols $G_S$, $G_C$, and $F$ denote prompt-conditioned roles rather than separately trained parameter sets.

 The core design is a short optimization \emph{cycle} that repeatedly (i) generates a correct candidate chain, (ii) generates a targeted flawed counter-chain, and (iii) turns their contrast into prompt edits.
+The solver chain is not assumed to be correct during optimization.
+Instead, it is treated as the current candidate reasoning path produced by the deployed solver.
+Its final answer is judged by the standard benchmark evaluator only when reporting accuracy, while the feedback agent focuses on local logical validity, missing assumptions, unsupported transitions, and answer-format consistency.
 Each cycle updates the solver prompt to repair fragile reasoning steps and the challenger prompt to produce more diagnostic hard negatives in the next cycle, so the contrast remains informative as the solver improves.
 After a few cycles (typically 2--3), we keep the refined solver prompt and use only the solver at inference time.